 Over the past several decades, screening strategies based on Pap cytology have saved millions of lives, but there is significant need for improvement.
 Abnormal Pap test results are common and women often endure repeat testing and waiting before they learn if cervical disease is present.

-Inconclusive screening results when HPV and Pap cytology are used together can sometimes lead to uncertainties and leave labs and healthcare providers without the evidence they need to make confident next step decisions.
+Potentially discrepant screening results when HPV and Pap cytology are used together can sometimes lead to uncertainties and leave labs and healthcare providers without the evidence they need to make confident next step decisions.
 Roche is leading the next evolution in cervical cancer screening, triage and diagnosis to address these still unmet needs.